Max Kepler Player Props: Twins vs. Nationals

 Nationals Pitching Rankings

-- The 6.9 strikeouts per nine innings compiled by the Nationals pitching staff ranks last in MLB.
+- The pitching staff for the Nationals has a collective seven K/9, the worst in MLB.

-- The Nationals' 4.50 team ERA ranks 18th across all MLB pitching staffs.
+- The Nationals have a 4.37 team ERA that ranks 15th among all MLB pitching staffs.

-- Nationals pitchers combine to rank 16th in baseball in home runs allowed (22 total, 1.2 per game).
+- The Nationals rank 17th in baseball in home runs given up (23 total, 1.2 per game).

-- Williams (1-1) gets the starting nod for the Nationals in his fourth start of the season.
-He has a 3.52 ERA in 15 1/3 innings pitched, with nine strikeouts.
+- Kuhl gets the start for the Nationals, his fourth of the season.
+He is 0-1 with an 8.59 ERA and nine strikeouts in 14 2/3 innings pitched.

-- His last appearance was on Friday against the Cleveland Guardians, when the right-hander tossed five innings, surrendering one earned run while allowing four hits.
+- In his most recent time out on Saturday, the righty tossed 4 2/3 innings against the Cleveland Guardians, giving up five earned runs while surrendering seven hits.

-- In three games this season, the 30-year-old has an ERA of 3.52, with 5.3 strikeouts per nine innings.
-Opponents are batting .254 against him.
+- The 30-year-old has an 8.59 ERA and 5.5 strikeouts per nine innings in three games this season, while allowing a batting average of .293 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.